neet/masto.js/README.md

 npm install masto
 ```

 Now you could initialise your project for developing a Mastodon bot.
-Next, you need to create an application for obtaining an _[access token](https://docs.joinmastodon.org/client/authorized/)_ to get an access for your account.
+Next, you need to create an application to obtain an _[access token](https://docs.joinmastodon.org/client/authorized/)_ required to get access to your account.

 Go to your settings page, open **Development**, and click the **New Application** button to earn your personal access token.

 ![Create New App](https://i.imgur.com/rCwMw3j.png)

-You need to out _Application name_, but website and redirect URI are fine to be empty for now.
+You need to fill out _Application name_, but website and redirect URI are fine to be empty for now.
 What you need to select for _Scopes_ is depending on your bot's ability, but you can access to most of functionality by granting `read` and `write`.
 See [OAuth Scopes](https://docs.joinmastodon.org/api/oauth-scopes/) documentation for further information.

 If you could create an application, save **Your access token** securely.
 This string is required to access to your account through Masto.js.